Atelier Ryza: Ever Darkness & the Secret Hideout: Reception

 The game was nominated for "Best Character" with Reisalin Stout at the Famitsu Dengeki Game Awards 2019.

 Other media

 A manga adaptation of the game illustrated by Riichu began serialization in Kadokawa Game Linkage's Shūkan Famitsū magazine on September 17, 2020.

 An anime television series adaptation of the game was announced on March 19, 2023.
-It will be animated by Liden Films and directed by Ema Yuzuhira, with Yashichiro Takahashi and Kazuki Yanagawa reprising their roles from the game as script writer and composer.
-It is set to premiere in Q3 2023.
+It is animated by Liden Films and directed by Ema Yuzuhira, with Yashichiro Takahashi and Kazuki Yanagawa reprising their roles from the game as script writer and composer.
+It aired from July 2 to September 17, 2023, on Tokyo MX and other networks.
+The opening theme song is "Golden Ray" (ゴールデンレイ) by Sangatsu no Phantasia, while the ending theme song is "Arrow" (アロー) by Awkmiu.
+Crunchyroll streamed the series worldwide outside of Asia.
+Aniplus Asia licensed the series in Southeast Asia.